There has been a steady decline in church attendance spanning the last two decades.

 4. Get Active On Social Media

-Your digital presence should also include social media.
+You can also increase church attendance through social media.
 There are 7.7 billion people in the world and more than half of them use social media.
-If you don't already have them, make Facebook, Instagram and Twitter accounts for your church.
-Create a YouTube channel where people can go to see Sunday services and special events.
+If you don't already have Facebook, Instagram and Twitter accounts, make them for your church.
+Create a YouTube channel for live-streamed worship services where people can go to see Sunday services and cultural and holiday church events.

 And don't just use your social media platforms to broadcast Sunday service.
 Create engaging content current and potential parishioners will enjoy.
 Have a strategy for your social media posts - if you're trying to entice new people to come to your church, give them online content that they'll talk about to their friends and family.

-This is another place where Canva can come into play - infographics.
+This is another place where Canva can come into play - it offers terrific graphics.
 Not every day is a red-letter day.
-You may not have anything interesting to post on a random Thursday afternoon, so create an infographic and post it to your Facebook, Instagram and Twitter.
+You may not have anything interesting to post on a random Thursday afternoon, so create a graphic and post it to your Facebook, Instagram and Twitter.
 Even a picture of the blue sky with some clouds and the times of your weekend services is enough to get the word out.

 Finally, consider creating an app for your church.
-Vanco offers a mobile app that connects your congregation on a daily basis and not just on Sundays.
+Vanco offers a mobile app that connects your congregation on a daily basis- not just on Sundays.
 The app facilitates virtual services, prayer groups, Bible study, connecting with clergy and donations.
-And the app is free!
+Best of all, it's free!

-The goal with apps and social media is to keep people engaged with their church at all times and not just on Sunday mornings.
+Apps and social media are ideal member retention techniques that keep people engaged with their church at all times.

 5. Make Your Holiday Services Special